Donor Profile

 What is the current state of Swedish politics?

 Sweden is a parliamentary democracy.
-At the national level, the people are represented by the Riksdag (Swedish parliament) which has legislative power.
+At the national level, the people are represented by the Riksdag, which has legislative power.
 The government implements the Riksdag's decisions and draws up proposals for new laws or amendments.
 There are general elections every four years.
 The three dominant political parties are the Swedish Social Democratic Party, the Moderate Party, and the Sweden Democrats.

 Prime Minister Ulf Kristersson of the Moderate Party took office in November 2022.
-Kristersson leads a right-wing coalition government encompassing the Liberal and Christian Democratic Parties, supported by the right-wing, anti-immigrant (as noted by Swedish media and political watchdogs) Sweden Democratic Party in parliament.
+Kristersson leads a right-wing coalition government encompassing the Liberal and Christian Democratic Parties, supported by the right-wing, anti-immigrant Sweden Democratic Party in parliament.

-Minister for Foreign Affairs Tobias Billström (Moderate Party) presented Sweden's Statement of Foreign Policy, which summarizes the government’s ODA priorities, to parliament on February 15, 2023.
+Former Minister for Foreign Affairs Tobias Billström (Moderate Party) presented Sweden's Statement of Foreign Policy, which summarizes the government’s ODA priorities, to Parliament on February 14, 2024.
 Ukraine will remain a Swedish foreign and development policy priority.
-In 2023, the country is expected to become the largest recipient of Swedish bilateral development assistance.
+In 2024, Ukraine is expected to become the largest recipient of Swedish bilateral development assistance.

 In 2023, the Swedish government unveiled its new strategic framework for the country's development assistance, titled Development assistance for a new era - freedom, empowerment and sustainable growth.
 The reform agenda is set to recalibrate Sweden's approach to international ODA, infusing it with a focus on sustainability, transparency, and efficacy.